 Whether you believe you’re close to menopause, in perimenopause or not, we encourage you to focus on finding the way to feel your best.

-Think of your symptoms simply as messages from your body.
-They’re communicating that something is out of balance.
-What’s important for you to know is that there’s a lot you can do to support your body naturally to regain balance.
-As you do this, you will decrease your symptom frequency and severity (and in some cases even regain normal periods and cycles) so you can get back to your life.
+Think of your symptoms simply as messages from your body communicating that something is out of balance.
+What’s important to know is that there’s a lot you can do to support your body to naturally regain balance.
+As you do this, you will decrease your symptom frequency and severity (and in some cases even regain normal periods and cycles) so you can get back to your life and have a little more fun every day.

-No matter where you are in your hormonal journey, we’ll meet you half way to provide all the tools you need to feel your best again.
+No matter where you are in your hormonal journey, we can help you feel strong, energetic and symptom-free.

 Ojeda, Linda.
 2000.
 Menopause Without Medicine, revised 4th edition, 28-34, CA: Hunter House Publishers.